harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-web-app-stop.md

 ---

 ## Introduction
-- It shutdown the app and verify if the requests are re-routed to another instance on app service.
+- It shutdowns the app and verify if the requests are re-routed to another instance on app service.
 - It helps to check the performance of the web application when subjected to such chaos scenario.

 :::tip Fault execution flow chart